Strange (Celeste song): Live performances

 Celeste made her late night television debut when she performed the song on Later... with Jools Holland in October 2019.
 Following her performance of "Strange" at the 2020 Brit Awards, Celeste saw interest from other big names in the pop music industry who attended the ceremony such as Billie Eilish, Camilla Cabello, Finneas, and Stormzy.
 She has also made her American television debut with the song on The Late Late Show with James Corden, as well as her French television debut with the song on C à vous.

 Uses in other media

-The episode "Make Rebecca Great Again" of the Apple TV show Ted Lasso featured "Strange" played over the end credits.
+The episode "Make Rebecca Great Again" of the Apple TV show Ted Lasso featured "Strange" played over the last several minutes extending into the end credits.

 The episode "The Duke and I" of the Netflix show Bridgerton featured a classical cover of "Strange".

 The final episode of the first season of another Netflix show by the name of Sex/Life, entitled “This Must Be the Place”, also featured the song.

 The song was also used in season 2, episode 6 entitled "My Druthers" of the popular Netflix series Outer Banks as the episode drew to a close.
 As a result, the song received a viral resurgence on TikTok and other social media sites, with more than 192.4K videos created on TikTok as of December 11, 2022.

+In 2024 the song was used in Netflix tv series "Nobody Wants This" season 1, episode 10 (season finale).